NixOS/nix/doc/manual/source/store/store-object.md

 [Store implementations](@docroot@/store/types/index.md) currently associate more information than described above with a store object.
 Quite arguably some of this information doesn't belong here, because it conflates concerns.

+Two such properties are sizes:

+- [*NAR size*]{#nar-size}:
+  The size in bytes of the store object's [file system object](./file-system-object.md), serialised as a [Nix Archive](./file-system-object/content-address.md#serial-nix-archive).

+  This is an intrinsic property of the store object itself, and not of the way any particular store happens to store it.
+  In particular, it is unrelated to the space the store object occupies on disk, which varies with compression, deduplication, and file system overheads.

+- [*closure NAR size*]{#closure-nar-size}:
+  The sum of the [*NAR size*](#nar-size) of every store object in the [closure] of the store object, including itself.

+  Unlike the *NAR size*, this is not quite an intrinsic property.
+  As a consequence of the [requisites](#references) being slightly ambiguous as described above, the *closure NAR size* is also slightly ambiguous;
+  both depend on the store in question and the exact closure in that store.

+  Because of these issues, implementations currently typically compute this on the fly rather than storing it.

 For details see the [store object info](@docroot@/protocols/json/store-object-info.md) JSON format or the [narinfo](@docroot@/protocols/binary-cache/narinfo.md) format.

+[closure]: @docroot@/glossary.md#gloss-closure